Medically reviewed by Drugs.com. Last updated on Jun 2, 2021.

 If you are farsighted, your doctor probably will prescribe eyeglasses or contact lenses to correct your problem.
 The lenses used in both of these treatments are thick in the center and thinner around the edge, which brings the viewed image forward into proper focus on the retina.

-Some cases of farsightedness also can be corrected with laser eye surgery, such as LASIK (laser in situ keratomileusis).
+Many cases of farsightedness can be corrected with laser eye surgery, such as LASIK (laser in situ keratomileusis).
 Although the U.S. Food and Drug Administration (FDA) has approved several types of lasers for surgical treatment of farsightedness, not every farsighted person is a good candidate for this type of treatment.
-For updates on the benefits and risks of laser eye surgery and for a list of FDA-approved lasers, contact the FDA.

 When To Call a Professional

 You or your child needs an eye exam if your vision blurs when you try to read or find it difficult to see when you do close work, such as sewing, repairing delicate machinery or building models.
 Contact your doctor's office.

 If you are a parent, call your pediatrician if your child holds books very close to his or her face while reading, complains of frequent headaches or appears cross-eyed.